particle-iot/docs/src/content/tutorials/device-cloud/data-report-tutorial.md

 ### Get an access token

-The examples above embed your single sign-on access token.
-If you want to create an access token
+The examples below embed your single sign-on access token.
+If you want to create an access token, you can use the techniques below.

 #### CLI particle token create